 Degree Program Sequencing

-It is generally preferable for students wishing to pursue an MEM/MPP or MF/MPP concurrent degree program to begin their studies with the first academic year in public policy, taking 27 or 30 credits, and then completing the required MPP summer internship.
-The second and third years are spent in the Nicholas School, completing both MEM /MF and MPP coursework, including PUBPOL 807 and 808, and the Nicholas School and MPP masters projects (or a single combined MP – see MP Advising below).
+It is generally preferable for students wishing to pursue an MEM/MPP or MF/MPP concurrent degree program to begin their studies with the first academic year in Public Policy, taking 27 or 30 credits, and then completing the required MPP summer internship.
+The second year would be spent at the Nicholas School.
+Year three would include coursework at both schools, including PUBPOL 807 and 808, and the Nicholas School and MPP master's projects (or a single combined master's project, see "Master's Project" section below).
 Alternatively, students who have completed the Nicholas School prerequisites can begin with one year in the Nicholas School and then go to Public Policy for the second year, returning to the Nicholas School for their final semesters.

-Students who start with two semesters in the Nicholas School and then go to Public Policy may be waived out of some of the first-year Public Policy courses.
+Students who start with two semesters in the Nicholas School and then go to Public Policy may be waived out of some of the first-year Public Policy courses and vice versa.
 Students lacking Nicholas School prerequisites should start in Public Policy.
-Students following either sequence should consult with advisers from the other program during their first year in order to choose Public Policy and Nicholas School masters projects on related topics (if doing two MPs) or the same topic (if doing one MP).
+Students following either sequence should consult with advisors from the other program during their first year in order to choose Public Policy and Nicholas School master's projects on related topics (if doing two MPs) or the same topic (if doing one MP).
 Most students will need three years to complete both coursework and MP requirements.
-Public Policy credits: 39; Nicholas School credits: 36.

-- Nicholas School faculty generally encourage concurrent MPP students to choose MEM/MF programs other than Environmental Economics and Policy in order to maximize the added value of the concurrent degree, but it is nevertheless possible to choose the EEP program for a concurrent MPP degree.
+Nicholas School faculty generally encourage concurrent MPP students to choose an MEM concentration other than policy, in order to maximize the added value of the concurrent degree.

-- If you are doing two separate MPs, get an MPP MP adviser early in the fall of your final year (or earlier).
-Students spending the second year in the Nicholas School may need to start looking for an MPP MP topic and adviser in late spring.
-For the MPP MP, choose an adviser whose primary appointment is in Public Policy.
+- If you are doing two separate MPs, get an MPP MP advisor early in the fall of your final year (or earlier).
+Students spending the second year in the Nicholas School may need to start looking for an MPP MP topic and advisor in late spring.
+For the MPP MP, choose an advisor whose primary appointment is in Public Policy.
 Students working on a group MP in the Nicholas School must choose the two MP option.
-For more information about the combined MP option, click here >.
+Visit the NSOE Master's Projects Handbook for more information about the MEM/MF + MPP MP.

 - All MEM/MPPs or MF/MPPs register for Master's Project I (PUBPOL 807) in their final (3rd fall) semester.
 Students completing two separate MPs, once for Sanford and one for the Nicholas School, will also register for Master's Project II (PUBPOL 808) in their final spring.
 Students completing a combined MP will not register for PUBPOL 808.